-NOTE - It is acceptable to use any pipe size which fits within the guidelines allowed in table 5.
+NOTE - It is acceptable to use any pipe size which fits within the guidelines allowed in TABLE 7.

 NOTE - The exhaust collar on all models is sized to accommodate 2" Schedule 40 vent pipe.
-In horizontal applications, any transition to exhaust pipe larger than 2" must be made in vertical runs of the pipe.
-Therefore a 2" elbow must be added before the pipe is transitioned to any size larger than 2".
-This elbow must be added to the elbow count used to determine acceptable vent lengths.
 Contact the Application Department for more information concerning sizing of vent systems which include multiple pipe sizes.